Learning with your hands and heart

 Children learn that they can finish a hike even if they get tired, wet, or hungry.
 They overcome obstacles like boulders, fallen logs, or their own feelings of uncertainty or frustration.
 At the end of each hike, they share their pride of achievement with the parent who greets them at the pickup location.

-In a classroom, object direct their use.
+In an a typical classroom, object direct their use.
 Children are more often to have fixed ideas about the uses of materials and want what others have.
-In nature, a rock is doll, food, money, block.
+In nature -- a rock is doll, food, money, block.
 Nature-play encourages limitless creativity, communication and teamwork.

 Children learn to be comfortable in nature.
 Although your child most likely goes to a playground most days, she may not have as much regular experience in nature.
-Hiking with the family is fun but unlikely to occur on a weekly basis.
 Children need to spend a significant time in nature in order to bond with the natural world.
 This helps foster their future commitment to the earth and environmental issues.
-Teachers don’t carry children on hike or carry their gear.
-This is harder to accomplish for parents.

 mentor for children, parents & teachers